 The residential districts comprise over 2,500 acres of residentially zoned land that is available for scattered site residential infill development.
-Over the next 8 years, residential infill development will occur due to: 1) the Accessory Dwelling Unit ordinance, 2) the draft Residential Zoning Amendments (See Program 4), which remove 50-year-old zoning prohibitions on multifamily housing and 21 unit per acre density limitations, 3) rezoning a vacant 4-acre site for residential use, and 4) redevelopment of 4 acres of Alameda Unified School District property at either Lum School or Thompson Field.
-Each of the four factors or sites is described below:
+Over the next 8 years, residential infill development will occur due to: a4) the Accessory Dwelling Unit ordinance, b2) the draft-Residential Zoning Amendments (See Program 4), which up zone these lands to remove 50-year-old zoning prohibitions on multifamily housing and 21 unit per acre density limitations, c3) a rezoning of a vacant 4-acre site currently zoned for manufacturing use for residential use, and d4) a rezoning of redevelopment of 4-2.3 acres of Alameda Unified School District property at either Lum School or Thompson Fieldland on Mariner Square Drive currently zoned for office use. - Each of the four factors or sites is described below: